 For today’s buffet of media news, we have a behind the scenes look at NBC’s Brian Williams, who can crack a joke and break a story at the same time.
-We also have Jeff Jarvis’ piece on how to save the media industry, and The Daily Dot founder discusses how to save the newspaper industry by quitting it.
+We also have Jeff Jarvis’ piece on how to save the media industry, and The Daily Dot founder discusses how to save the newspaper and article writing services industry by quitting it.
 Finally, journo icons Woodward and Bernstein discuss investigative journalism in the 21st century.

 It’s all the news fit to blog at Ebyline’s Daily Dose.